resbaz/Intro-To-Python-Master/README.md

 # Introduction to Python, April 2019 edition

-This Python Beginner's workshop will be running from 1:00 pm to 5:00 pm on Monday the 15th of April and from 9:00 am to 1:00 pm on Wednesday the 17th of April, at the CoLab training space, also known as Room 329, Level 3, Eastern Resource Centre, Building 171.
-Enter at the glass doors next to the Resource cafe, head to the back of the lobby (keep the ERC library entrance on your left) and enter at back right.
+This Python Beginner's workshop will be running from 4:00 pm to 8:00 pm on Tuesday the 14th of May and from 4:00 pm to 8:00 pm on Thursday the 16th of April, at Stop 1 on Swanston street in room 109: Enter from the Swanston street doors and heed up the stairs and  too the left.
+There will be signage to guide you! [google maps] (https://goo.gl/maps/o6srEx51NDARB4Xz8)

 This workshop is designed for those trying to explore and learn about the wonders of Python for the very first time.
 The content is suitable for a range of learners - from those who have never programmed before, to those who are already proficient in other coding languages.

-This workshop will be using Python 3.6 inside the Jupyter Notebook.
+This workshop will be using Python 3.7 inside the Jupyter Notebook.
 You can find installation instructions inside the [Python_Installation.md](https://github.com/resbaz/Intro_Python_Nov2017/blob/master/Python_Installation.md) instruction file.